jinfenglin/leetcode/readme.md

 -3Sum
 -Insert Interval (TLE, it is O(n) algorithm but need to avoid merging for every interval) -
+Blur Logic:
+SortList(have difficulties to deal with link relation between nodes, the solution is not elegant enough)

 SLOW:
 -Combination Sum